Meet the Team

 - Favorite restaurant in NYC: Fonda

-- One kitchen tool I can't live without: the Spoonula
+- One kitchen tool I can't live without: tie between a Spoonula and lemon squeezer

-- Favorite after-work drink: If I'm feeling fancy, some variation on a gimlet (preferably with super smooth vodka and muddled basil).
+- Favorite after-work drink: If I'm feeling fancy, a negroni.
 If I'm not, bud light.

 - Any foods you won't eat: This is an odd list, but here goes - I despise lychees, pearl onions, and sun-dried tomatoes.
 And ketchup most of all.
 Other than that, anything goes.